jundalisay/superb/content/en/maharlika/laws/bbl/article-10b.md

 title: "Shari’ah and Tribal Justice"
 heading: "Article 10b"
 description: "For Muslims, the justice system in the Bangsamoro shall give primary consideration to Shari’ah, and customary rights and traditions of the indigenous peoples in the Bangsamoro."
-date: 2021-09-12
+# date: 2021-09-12
+weight: 14
 image: "/covers/bbl.jpg"
 ---

-Section 10.
-Shari’ah Judicial and Bar Council
+### Section 10.
+Shariah Judicial and Bar Council

-The Shari’ah Judicial and Bar Council shall recommend to the Judicial and Bar Council the applicants to be:
+The Shariah Judicial and Bar Council shall recommend to the Judicial and Bar Council the applicants to be:
 - judges in the Shari’ah District and Circuit Courts
 - the justices of the Shari’ah High Court.